 Relative to community empowerment, the arts will be a central vehicle through which Notre Dame moves beyond its campus to support and celebrate communities of color in the greater Michiana area and beyond.

 The artist-in-residence program serves as the engine for the Initiative's efforts in the arts.
-Each year, the Initiative will host an artist (writer, visual artist, dancer, musician, filmmaker, etc.) whose work is rooted in a community of color.
+Each year, the Initiative hosts an artist (writer, visual artist, dancer, musician, filmmaker, etc.) whose work is rooted in a community of color.
 They will present their artistic productions, visit classes focused on their work, and present their work in venues beyond the Notre Dame campus, either in the greater Michiana community, or virtually in partnering communities across the globe, or both.